Health & Wellbeing

 By Vincent Green, Jul 22 2020

-Tap water in Neuss possesses such a high quality that it does not require chlorine.
-The water is treated and cleaned through an extensive process on its way to the consumer.
+Tap water in Düsseldorf possesses such a high quality that it can be drunk from the tap regularly.
+Local water is treated and cleaned through an extensive process on its way to the consumer.
 By then it is highly drinkable and virtually tasteless.

 The topic of German society and its folk are frequently hotly debated with opinions divided.
 Even many natives themselves claim their compatriots are highly respected, yet they lack humour, are complicated and very reserved.